John Birch (luthier): Pickups

 Apart from the pickups, Birch applied a single-knob bass-cut/treble-cut tone control at all his instruments, equivalent to the controls at 1940/50 Epiphone Electar guitars and early 1950 Gretsch guitars with DeArmond Dynasonic pickups.
 This "JB-tone" control did not affect the frequency response when set to neutral, unlike the Gretsch and the Epiphone dual tone controls.

 All standard guitars like the J1, J2 and SG models are switchable for mono, stereo and anti-phase-mono operation, wired to a stereo phono output connector.
 The guitars featured unique switching options, having up to seven control knobs for a single-neck guitar.
 With two Multiflux pickups, there are 22 switching options available, including stereo, in and out of phase, mono, and each pickup acting as a single unit.

-End and rebirth of John Birch Guitars

-In the late 1970s, copies from Japan and Korea began to sell well in Britain and America.
-Some were very high-quality for a low price, such as Yamaha's SG2000.
-Since the average person could have just about any guitar style he could want, the small shop's sales had begun to drop by the early 1980s.
-Also changes in music trends from classic 70s rock to punk required a less demanding style of playing and demand for quality top end models dropped.
-John Birch decided to leave the Birmingham workshop and John Diggins set up on his own in 1977, taking Arthur Baker with him.

-In 1993, John Carling approached John Birch with intentions to buy Birch's last remaining J1 which he did.
-John also offered to help John Birch to restart the guitar business as business manager and technician in Nottingham.
-John Birch accepted and they released new products, such as the Full Range pickups and the MIDI guitar controllers, new versions of the old pickups in standard humbucker size, and a range of guitars that used the most popular body styles of the 1970s and 1980s.
-It was in this period the new Magnum 2 pickup was developed; after many hours of testing they finally hit the right spot.
-It has turned out to be one of the finest pickups ever made and is used on the new range of John Birch Guitars.

-John Birch died on November 6, 2000 at the age of 78.
-John Carling decided to continue with the company with the help of master guitar builder Laz Gajic.